Ahmed-BS11/Web_scraping_for_mitacs_dataset_2024/README.md

 - Python 3.10
 - Firefox browser
 - GeckoDriver executable (included for Windows, download the appropriate version for your system if needed-You can download it from this link https://github.com/mozilla/geckodriver/releases)

+To use this repo:

+Clone the repo.
+Run the main.ipynb file.
+The list will be saved in a csv file named Mitacs_Dataset_2024.
+Star the repo if you found it useful!